sailing

 no windlass

-We haul the anchor up by hand most times, but when anchored in thick mud or deeper waters we like to lead a line back to the cockpit and to use the above method to haul up the anchor rode and anchor.
-It is easy to get hurt when there is a lot of mud on the fluke of the anchor.
+We haul the anchor up by hand most times, but when anchored in thick mud, or deeper waters, we like to lead a line back to the cockpit, and to use the above method to haul up the anchor rode and anchor.
+It is easy to get hurt when there is a lot of weight on the anchor, due to water depth or bottom consistency.
+We have used this method often when anchoring in Northern British Columbia and Us Se Alaska.
+The deepest we've anchored so far is 22 m (75 ft), with about 68 m (225 ft) of rode out(30 m/100 ft or chain, 38 m/125 ft of rope rode).

-We can only heave up a short length of chain at a time.
-When the chain hook is near the block amidships, we engage the chain stopper, loosen the line at the winch, then move the hook forward, then pull some more, and repeat.
+Using this method, can only heave up a short length of chain at a time.
+When the chain hook is near the block amidships, we engage the chain stopper, loosen the line at the winch, move the chain hook forward, pull some more, and repeat.

 night sailing